Xanthan Gum Food Additive - A Mega Guide

 - Industrial uses

-There’s many additional applications which find use for xanthan gum, but these are the ones you’re most likely to encounter on a daily basis.
+There are many additional applications which find a use for xanthan gum, but these are the ones you’re most likely to encounter on a daily basis.

 Benefits of Xanthan Gum